SEARCH WITH THE PROGRAM FINDER

 Why are some people more reliable than others?
 Is intelligence heritable?
 Does violence on TV make children more aggressive?
 Why do some people believe in superstitions?
 Why do we remember some events in our life but forget others?
 Can media messages change people’s attitudes to smoking?
 What makes somebody practice the banjo for six hours a day?
 Why do some people report having been abducted by space aliens?

 Psychology studies the processes taking place in the human mind and the factors that determine how people behave.
-As the science of mind and behavior, psychology has found answers to manyquestions like the ones above and produced new questions still open to inquiry.
+As the science of mind and behaviour, psychology has found answers to many questions like the ones above, and produced new questions still open to inquiry.
 This course is an introduction to psychological science providing students with an overview of the key topics in contemporary research.
 The lectures cover the following major areas of psychology: (1) cognitive psychology, (2) developmental psychology, (3) social psychology, (4) personality and intelligence, (5) psychopathology and (6) consciousness.

 The aim of the course is to make students acquainted with some social problems especially widespread or discussed in Hungary.
 Out of obtaining theoretical and statistical knowledge on different problems, students will visit also some institution where different social problems are treated or managed.

 The aim of the course is to explore the aspects of urban space and city life in Budapest.
 Urban spaces evolve as the intersections of anthropological, sociological, historical, political, economical, cultural discourses.
 The goal of our course is to find out about these layers and aspects, and to gain first hand experience through organized city walks.
 By going on tours and strolls in Budapest we will learn about the history, culture, music, architectural heritage, the multi-ethnic and ideological complexity of this city, as they are articulated, shaped and preserved in the contemporary urban space.